Contracting, Benefits and Performance Reviews

 - Rehabilitation Counseling: Route forms to the Academic Program Director for review, per national accreditation standard requirements.

 - Bachelor’s Science in Nursing (BSN): Non-tenured faculty route forms to the Academic Program Director for review; tenure-track/tenured faculty route reviewed/revised forms to the Western Bookstore.

 - Human Services: Non-Tenure track faculty route forms to your faculty mentor; tenure-track/tenured faculty/faculty mentors route reviewed/revised forms to the Western Bookstore.

-NOTE: It is important that the Western bookstore receives the e-form no later than the deadline specified on the e-form in the upper right corner of the form.
+NOTE: It is important that the Western bookstore receives the e-form no later than the deadline specified on the e-form.

 The decision whether or not to accept extra students into a class without extra pay, rests with the instructor.
 As a result, instructors are responsible for granting student overrides into their courses via Web4Faculty and selecting "Registration Override".

 Elective courses may sometimes be taken by non-majors with faculty approval on a space available basis.
 In order that non-majors do not prevent a major from enrolling, non-majors wanting to enroll should be instructed to attend the first day of class before an override is granted by faculty via Web4Faculty override process.

 Please do not automatically admit a student into your course without first checking with a site program coordinator.
 In some situations there may be a pre-existing wait list for entry into a class.

 Students, faculty, and staff may initiate a request for override using the Override Request Form.